 Swallow ibuprofen tablets or capsules whole with a glass of water or juice.
 Don't chew, break, crush or suck them as this could irritate your mouth or throat.

-Always take ibuprofen tablets and capsules with food or a drink of milk to reduce the chance of an upset tummy.
+Always take ibuprofen tablets and capsules after a meal or snack or with a drink of milk.
+It will be less likely to upset your tummy.

 What if I forget to take it?